DraconicDragon/ComfyUI-Venice-API/README.md

 ### Disclaimer: I just made this on a whim because someone wanted something similar to Together.AI custom nodes but have them use venice instead and I don't have access to any API keys for any of the mentioned services.

+Currently only supports generating an image, no list models/chat completions or upscale is implemented yet

 ## Features

 - Direct integration with venice.ai's Flux and SDXL models